SyntaxDevTeam/MessageHandler/README.md

 # MessageHandler

 A lightweight Kotlin library that simplifies working with YAML-based localisation files in Minecraft plugins.
-It focuses on non-blocking reloads, caching, and Adventure `Component` formatting utilities so that retrieving messages inside a plugin is as simple as `messageHandler.getMessage("category", "key", mapOf("player" to playerComponent))`.
+It focuses on predictable synchronous loading, Caffeine powered caching, and Adventure `Component` formatting utilities so that retrieving messages inside a plugin is as simple as `messageHandler.getMessage("category", "key", mapOf("player" to "Alex"))`.

 ## Features

-- **Asynchronous loading with caching** – language files are loaded on a dedicated executor and stored in a Caffeine cache so a reload never blocks the main server thread.
+- **Synchronous reloads backed by caching** – language files are read on demand and cached with Caffeine for fast access.
 - **Multiple formats out of the box** – MiniMessage, Minecraft legacy section (`§`) and ampersand (`&`) formats as well as plain text are handled transparently.
-- **MiniMessage placeholder support** – map based placeholders are converted into `TagResolver`s and can be mixed with custom resolvers.
+- **MiniMessage placeholder support** – simple map based placeholders are converted into `TagResolver`s and work alongside custom resolvers.
 - **Rich conversion helpers** – retrieve translations as Adventure components, MiniMessage strings, legacy strings, or plain text.
-- **Configurable prefixes and fallbacks** – pick any path for a prefix entry and optionally fall back to another locale.
-- **Small surface area** – instantiate once and reuse; reloads return a `CompletableFuture<Unit>`.
+- **Minimal dependencies** – provide a tiny `ResourceProvider` and `PluginMetaProvider` wrapper around your platform and you are ready to go.

 ## Getting started